 Partnerships: transforming your ideas into new products

-♦ have access to laboratory research results and leading edge technology
+♦ Have access to laboratory-quality research results and cutting-edge technology

-♦ develop their R&D projects with a technological advantage
+♦ Develop R&D projects with a technological advantage

-♦ create new innovative products and services for a competitive market edge
+♦ Create new innovative products and services to gain competitive advantage

 They support the development and ongoing improvement of technological tools to elaborate innovative products and services.